scale-lab/BLASYS/README.md

 Since OS X 10.15 has problem with ``multiprocessing`` module in Python 3, parallel mode is not runnable in OS X 10.15 Catalina.

 ## References
+1. Ma, J., Hashemi, S. and Reda S., "Approximate logic synthesis using boolean matrix factorization."
+IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems 41.1 (2021): 15-28.
-1. Ma, J., Hashemi, S. and Reda S., "Approximate Logic Synthesis Using BLASYS", Article No.5, Workshop on Open-Source EDA Technology (WOSET), 2019.
+2. Ma, J., Hashemi, S. and Reda S., "Approximate Logic Synthesis Using BLASYS", Article No.5, Workshop on Open-Source EDA Technology (WOSET), 2019.
-2. Hashemi, S., Tann, H. and Reda, S., 2019.
+3. Hashemi, S., Tann, H. and Reda, S., 2019.
 Approximate Logic Synthesis Using Boolean Matrix Factorization.
 In Approximate Circuits (pp. 141-154).
 Springer, Cham.
-3. Hashemi, S., Tann, H. and Reda, S., 2018, June.
+4. Hashemi, S., Tann, H. and Reda, S., 2018, June.
 BLASYS: approximate logic synthesis using boolean matrix factorization.
 In Proceedings of the 55th Annual Design Automation Conference (p.
 55).
 ACM.

-4. Amarú, Luca, Pierre-Emmanuel Gaillardon, and Giovanni De Micheli.
+5. Amarú, Luca, Pierre-Emmanuel Gaillardon, and Giovanni De Micheli.
 "The EPFL combinational benchmark suite."
 Proceedings of the 24th International Workshop on Logic & Synthesis (IWLS).
 No. CONF.
 2015.
-5. Hansen, Mark C., Hakan Yalcin, and John P. Hayes.
+6. Hansen, Mark C., Hakan Yalcin, and John P. Hayes.
 "Unveiling the ISCAS-85 benchmarks: A case study in reverse engineering."
 IEEE Design & Test of Computers 16.3 (1999): 72-80.
-6. Mrazek, Vojtech, Zdenek Vasicek, and Lukas Sekanina.
+7. Mrazek, Vojtech, Zdenek Vasicek, and Lukas Sekanina.
 "EvoApproxLib: Extended Library of Approximate Arithmetic Circuits.", Article No.10, Workshop on Open-Source EDA Technology (WOSET), 2019.

 ## License
 BSD 3-Clause License.
 See [LICENSE](LICENSE) file